PagerDuty/public-support-scripts/import_users/README.md

 - `role` must be a valid user role value; see [Roles in the REST API and SAML](https://support.pagerduty.com/v1/docs/advanced-permissions#section-roles-in-the-rest-api-and-saml) in the PagerDuty Knowledge Base.
+- there must be no spaces between the commas and the items they separate

 ## Notes and Caveats